richierichh/richierichh/README.md

 **Work: 💼**

-Currently: Software Developer @ Ceridian Dayforce (January 2024 - August 2024) - Working on Dayforce Management Team using React, C# and SQL.
+Software Developer @ Dayforce (January 2024 - August 2024) - Worked on the scheduling team.
+I fixed bugs and converted Fitnesse test scripts to SpecFlow using React, C# and SQL.

 Software Developer @ CIBC Capital Markets (September 2023 - December 2023) - Developing a machine learning chatbot using python to take user text prompts to automate sql queries for the FIT database of live trades